 Further down the screen in July, you'll see in yellow that Phil is also assigned to a project called "Forecasts" via a team assignment (Type column shows "Team").
 The amount assigned is .23 (which combined with his .80 individual assignment, makes him slightly overbooked, hence the yellow color).

 Why did the individual project take precedent, while the team assignment is shown as overbooked?
 This is because allocations are calculated in priority sequence.
 The first project is a higher priority, while the team-based project is lower and thus considered overbooked.
 To remedy this, Phil's time on the team-based project may need to be reduced slightly (via the Teams tab).
-Team-based assignments cannot be edited on the main Forecast tab (this is in order to maintain the integrity of the team assignments).
+Team-based assignments are only created on the Team>Assignment page; they can not be created on the Resource>Assignments page.
+This approach is taken to maintain the integrity of the team assignments.

 This is an important concept in ResourceFirst.
 All work (of all types) should have resources allocated based on their overall priority to the organization, not in silos of various methodologies.